Adolf Lindenbaum (1904-1941)

 6. Final Remarks

-7. References and Further Readings
+7. References and Further Reading

-Lindenbaum was a typical, good–looking bon vivant.
-He married a Jewish beauty, Janina Hosiasson, also a logician, who successfully worked on induction and confirmation.
-As Janina Hosiasson informed Alfred Tarski in one of her letters in the early 1941 (this letter is in Tarski’s Archive in U.C.
-Berkeley’s Bancroft Library), she and Adolf got separated at the beginning of World War II.
 Lindenbaum was a declared leftist.
 He belonged to the Polish Communist Party (KPP) until its dissolution by Stalin in 1938; He also was an activist in the intelligentsia circles.
 In 1936 Lindenbaum signed a petition demanding that Carl von Ossietzky, a journalist imprisoned by the Nazis, be awarded the Nobel Peace Prize, and he protested against the massacre of workers in Lvov in 1936.
-Mrs. Janina Kotarbiński, the wife of Tadeusz Kotarbiński, a close friend of the Lindenbaums reported the following story:
+Mrs. Janina Kotarbiński, the wife of Tadeusz Kotarbiński who was a close friend of the Lindenbaums reported the following story:

 It happened that I and Antoni Pański [also a philosopher – J. W] visited the Lindenbaums in their apartment.
 I noticed on Dolek’s [the diminutive of Adolf – J. W.] desk the Short Philosophical Dictionary [the dictionary written by Pavel Yudin and Mark Rozental and published in Russian in the Soviet Union at the beginning of the 1930s.
 The authors represented the Stalinist version of Marxism.
 The Short Philosophical Dictionary became a symbol of the orthodox Marxist ideology – J. W.].
 The book was opened at the entry ‘Dialectical Contradiction’.
 I was surprised, and on our way back I asked Pański why Dolek, such a clever person, read such stupidities about the concept of contradiction.
 Pański answered that Dolek believed in every word of this book.

 After the outbreak of World War II, Lindenbaum immediately realized that for his own security he should escape before the German army would take Warsaw.
 His Jewish origin was probably not the only reason behind this decision.
 More importantly, it was obvious that the Germans possessed the lists of Polish communists and other critics of Hitler’s regime.
-Lindenbaum was particularly afraid of the consequences of the support he had given to Ossietzky, as such actions were strongly, even furiously, criticized in Germany.
-Although Lindenbaum could emigrate to the West or get a position in Moscow as a scientist, he decided to remain in Poland, because he has hope in the socialist future of the country.
+Lindenbaum was particularly afraid of the consequences of the support he had given to Ossietzky, because such actions were strongly, even furiously, criticized in Germany.
+Although Lindenbaum could emigrate to the West or get a position in Moscow as a scientist, he decided to remain in Poland, because he had hope in the socialist future of the country.
 The Lindenbaums left Warsaw on September 6, 1939 and went to Vilna (presently Vilnius); this city, formerly in Poland, became the capital of Lithuania after September 17, 1939.
 Lithuania was an independent country in 1918–1939 with Kaunas as its capital; in 1939–1941 Lithuania was formally independent, but entirely dependent on the Soviet Union.
 It was occupied by Germany after its attack on the Soviet Union on June 22, 1941.
-Janina remained there, but Adolf moved to Bialystok, a city occupied by the Soviet Army after its invasion into Poland on September 17; he probably expected this part of Poland to become the ovule of the future Polish communist state.
+Janina remained there, but Adolf moved to Bialystok, a city occupied by the Soviet Army after its invasion into Poland on September 17; he probably expected this part of Poland to become the center of the future Polish communist state.
 Lindenbaum was appointed as a docent in the Bialystok Pedagogical Institute established by the Soviet authorities, and he taught mathematics there.
 The German–Soviet War started on June 22, 1941, and the Germans soon came to Bialystok.
 The reasons why Lindenbaum did not leave the city are unknown.
 In September 1941, he was arrested by the Gestapo, transported to Vilnius, and killed in Ponary (the place of many massacres, particularly of the Jews in 1941–1944) near the Lithuanian capital.
 Janina Hossiasson–Lindenbaum was murdered in Vilnius in 1942.
-The exact dates of the deaths of the Lindenbaums remain unknown.
+The more exact dates of the deaths of the Lindenbaums remain unknown.

 2. A General Outline of Lindenbaum’s Scientific Career and His Views

 Lindenbaum began his scientific carrier as a topologist, but he soon converted to logic and the foundations of mathematics.
-He and Tarski (three years older) became friends in the early 1920s and the latter influenced Lindenbaum in the direction of mathematical logic and the foundations of mathematics.
+He and Tarski (three years older) became friends in the early 1920s, and the latter influenced Lindenbaum in the direction of mathematical logic and the foundations of mathematics.
 Both shared not only scientific interests, but also a negative attitude to any version of religion, various leftist political ideas and a love of mountains and literature, but they were also very sensitive to their fate as secular Jews and their pretending to be assimilated and accepted by Polish society.
 Neither of them, however, was successful in the last respect.
 At the beginning of his scientific career, he was very active in the Student Mathematical Scientific Circle as well as in the Student Philosophical Circle, and he successfully promoted logic among his colleagues in both groups.
 In particular, he delivered several lectures on logical problems at the meetings of both circles.
 He was a mentor in logic to students in Warsaw.
 For instance, he wrote a section on logic in the Mathematical-Physical Study: Information Book for Newcomers published in 1926 in which he reported how logic was taught in Warsaw.
 It is a very interesting document which shows how powerful logic was in Warsaw in the mid–1920s.
 The revelation that the Principia Mathematica was recommended as a textbook for advanced students seems really shocking.
 Lindenbaum’s brilliant personality, charming style of life and powerful mathematical skills fascinated the Warsaw scientific community.
 Not surprisingly, he was commonly considered one of the most gifted Polish mathematicians of his generation.
 Tarski 1949, p.
 XII described Lindenbaum as “a man of unusual intelligence”.
 Mostowski once called Lindenbaum the most lucid mind in the foundations of mathematics.
 Legendary stories told by Lindenbaum’s friends and colleagues document many cases of theorems discovered by him but proved by someone else, as he had no time to complete his ideas.
 Yet the list of his scientific contributions is quite long; it comprises more than 40 papers, abstracts and reviews (see Surma 1982 for Lindenbaum’s bibliography), mostly published in German and French.
 Some of Lindenbaum’s papers were co–authored, in particular, by Tarski and Andrzej Mostowski.
-Lindenbaum and Tarski worked on the book Theorie der eindeutigen Abbildungen.
+Lindenbaum and Tarski worked on the book Theorie der Eindeutigen Abbildungen.
 It was announced as volume 8 of the series “Mathematical Monograph” to be published in 1938.
 This information is given on the back cover of S. Sachs, The Theory of Integral, Monografie Matematyczne, Warszawa–Lwów 1937 (co–published by G. E. Stechert, New York).
 Sachs’ book appeared as volume 7 of this series.
 This suggests that the book by Lindenbaum and Tarski was near to being completed.
 Lindenbaum was also well–perceived on the international scale.
 Leading logicians and mathematicians, including Wilhelm Ackermann, Friedrich Bachmann, Abraham Fraenkel, Andrei Kolmogoroff and Arnold Schmidt, reviewed his writings.
 Lindenbaum actively participated in the Polish Mathematical Congresses and in the International Congress of Scientific Philosophy held in Paris in 1935.

-Lindenbaum belonged to three scientific schools, namely the Polish Mathematical School with Sierpiński, Mazurkiewicz and Kuratowski as its leaders in Warsaw the Warsaw School of Logic (Łukasiewicz, Leśniewski, Tarski—the last joined the top of the School in the 1920s; see Woleński 1995 for a general presentation of logic in Poland in the interwar period) and the Lvov–Warsaw School (Kazimierz Twardowski and his disciples from Lvov, in particular, Łukasiewicz, Leśniewski and Kotarbiński).
 The second affiliation is perhaps the most important.
-The Warsaw School of Logic was a “child” of mathematicians and philosophers. Łukasiewicz and Leśniewski, the main figures in this group were, as I have already noted, philosophers by training.
+The Warsaw School of Logic was a “child” of mathematicians and philosophers. Łukasiewicz and Leśniewski, the main figures in this group were philosophers by training.
 Nevertheless, they became professors at the Faculty of Mathematics and Natural Science at Warsaw University and were active in the mathematical environment.
 Zygmunt Janiszewski, another founding father of the Polish Mathematical School, who died prematurely before Lindenbaum entered the university, developed the so–called Janiszewski program, a very ambitious plan of the development of mathematics in Poland that attributed crucial significance to logic and the foundations on mathematics.
 The Fundamenta Mathematicae, a journal established by Janiszewski and serving from its inception as an official scientific journal of the Polish Mathematical School, published many papers by logicians.
-It is noteworthy that Mazurkiewicz, Sierpiński, Leśniewski and Łukasiewicz—two professional mathematicians and two logicians originating from philosophy—formed the Editorial Board of the Fundamenta.
+It is noteworthy that Mazurkiewicz, Sierpiński, Leśniewski, and Łukasiewicz—two professional mathematicians and two logicians originating from philosophy—formed the Editorial Board of the Fundamenta.
 It was important for the subsequent stormy development of logic in Warsaw that the mathematical milieu accepted philosophers as professional teachers of students of mathematics.

 This double heritage, philosophical as well as mathematical, determined the scientific ideology of Warsaw logicians.
 Perhaps one point should be mentioned here as particularly important in this context.
 Firstly, the Polish Mathematical School did not assume any specific philosophical standpoint concerning the nature of mathematics.
 Methodologically speaking, all fruitful mathematical methods, particularly coming from set theory, could be used in logical investigations, provided that they did not lead to contradictions.
 The last statement should be understood in the following way.
 Clearly, proofs of consistency are important and required, however even before Gödel’s second incompleteness theorem (roughly speaking, that the consistency of arithmetic cannot be proved in arithmetic itself) was announced, Polish mathematicians maintained that if it is empirically known that a theory of given concepts is contradiction–free, it can be faithfully used in mathematical investigations including logical research.
-As a consequence, the Polish Mathematics School did not subscribe to logicism, formalism or intuitionism as the main foundational currents in the philosophy of mathematics, even though they were widely regarded as such in 1900–1930.
+As a consequence, the Polish Mathematics School did not subscribe to logicism, formalism or intuitionism, which were the main foundational currents in the philosophy of mathematics, even though they were widely regarded as such in 1900–1930.
 On the other hand, Polish logicians worked on many problems suggested by Russell, Hilbert and Brouwer, the main exponents of the mentioned schools.
 Moreover, sometimes a tension held between private, so to speak, philosophical views of some Polish logicians and their research practices.
 For instance, Tarski, influenced by Leśniewski’s and Kotarbiński’s nominalism, expressed explicit sympathy with this view, but on the other hand, he did not hesitate to use higher set theory and inaccessible cardinals in the foundations of mathematics.

 There is practically nothing known about Lindenbaum’s philosophical views concerning mathematics.
 Clearly, his inclinations to dialectical materialism had no influence on his philosophy of mathematics and foundational views.
 In fact, he shared the general attitude of the Polish Mathematical School mentioned above.
-Lindenbaum published some papers directly related to general foundational problems (for example, Lindenbaum 1930, Lindenbaum 1931) in which he recommended the use of mathematics in logical investigations without any hesitation with respect to employing infinitary methods; he pointed out that such methods were present even in elementary arithmetic.
+Lindenbaum published some papers directly related to general foundational problems (for example, Lindenbaum 1930, Lindenbaum 1931) in which he recommended the use of mathematics in logical investigations without any hesitation with respect to employing infinitary methods.
+He pointed out that such methods were present even in elementary arithmetic.
 For instance, he published reviews of works by Polish radical nominalists, such as Leon Chwistek and Władysław Hetper, but he entirely abstained from philosophical comments.
 Two papers—Lindenbaum 1936 and Lindenbaum–Tarski 1934–1935—should be particularly mentioned.
-The former paper, is Lindenbaum’s contribution to the already mentioned Paris Congress in 1935,; concerns the formal simplicity of concepts.
+The former paper is Lindenbaum’s contribution to the Paris Congress in 1935.
+It concerns the formal simplicity of concepts.
 Although Lindenbaum points out that this question arises in many fields, he does not offer any general definition of simplicity.
 Lindenbaum distinguishes seven relevant problems concerning simplicity (a) of systems of concepts (terms); (b) of propositions and their systems; (c) of inference rules; (d) of proofs; (e) of definitions and constructions; (f) of deductive theories; (g) of formal languages; but he addresses his further considerations to (a).
-The idea is that measuring the number of letters occurring in a given concept can tell us about the simplicity of the term (Lindenbaum follows Leśniewski in this respect).
+The idea is that measuring the number of letters occurring in a given concept can tell us about the simplicity of the term.
+Lindenbaum follows Leśniewski in this respect.
 Two points are interesting.
 First, Lindenbaum assumes the simple theory of types.
 This suggests that he preferred a more elementary construction if it is possible and adequate for a given problem.
 This attitude was also very popular among Warsaw mathematicians and logicians.
 Second, Lindenbaum observes, obviously under Tarski’s influence, that simplicity has not only a syntactic dimension (in Carnap’s sense), but it should also be considered semantically.

 The paper Lindenbaum–Tarski 1934–1935 basically concerns some metamathematical problems about the limitations of means of expressions (expressive power, to use present terminology) in deductive theories.
 The authors claim that all relations between objects (individuals, classes, relations, and so forth) expressible by purely logical means remain invariant under an arbitrary one–one mapping of the “world” (that is, the collection of all individuals) onto itself.
 Moreover, this invariance is logically provable.
 This idea was more fully developed by Tarski in his paper on logical concepts (see Tarski 1986).
 In a sense, the understanding of logical concepts as invariant under all one–one mappings has affinities with the Erlangen Program (Tarski stressed this point) in the foundations of geometry formulated by Felix Klein.
 Lindenbaum and Tarski proved a general theorem justifying the intuitive explanation of understanding logical relations as invariant under one–one mappings.
 The consequences of this approach to logical concepts for philosophy of logic are far–reaching.
 In particular, the Lindenbaum–Tarski definition of logical concepts motivates the theorem that logic does not distinguish any extralogical concept (roughly speaking, what can be proved in logic about an extralogical item, for instance, an individual, can be proved about any other individual).
 Consequently, logical theorems are true in all possible worlds (models).
 Thus, the definition in question naturally leads to seeing logic as invariant with respect to any specific content.